sarietta/theoputer-blog/content/posts/register.md

 - D: Simple data bit and an edge signal, where the data will be latched in only on the edge signal transition.
-- T: Simple toggle signal bit and an edge signal, where the latched value will toggleo when the toggle signal is high and there is an edge signal transition.
+- T: Simple toggle signal bit and an edge signal, where the latched value will toggle when the toggle signal is high and there is an edge signal transition.

 What we need is the D Flip Flop!
 Well, ideally eight of them, because